microsoft/PowerToys/doc/devdocs/run-as-admin-detection.md

 # PowerToys and running as Administrator

 ## Too long, Didn't Read 😁

-If you're running any application as an administrator and PowerToys is not, a few things may not work correctly when the elevated applications are in focus or trying to interact with a PowerToys feature like FancyZones.
+If you're running any application as an administrator (aka elevated) and PowerToys is not, a few things may not work correctly when the elevated applications are in focus or trying to interact with a PowerToys feature like FancyZones.

 ## Having PowerToys keep functioning properly

 We understand users will run applications elevated.
 We do as well.
 We have two options for you when this scenario happens:

 1. **Recommended:** PowerToys will prompt when we detect a process that is elevated.
-Click relaunch, accept the UAC prompt and it be running as admin :)
+Go to PowerToys settings inside the General Tab and click "Relaunch as adminstrator".
 2. Enable "Always run as administrator" in the PowerToys settings.

 ## What is "Run as Administrator" / Elevated processes